-(4) Notify the Board in writing of any change in the licensee's name or address (home, mailing, and practice) within 30 days after the change.
+(4) Notify the Board in writing or by email of any change in the licensee's name or address (home, mailing, email and practice) within 30 days after the change.

 B. A veterinarian who fails to renew a veterinary license within 12 months following its expiration date shall seek reinstatement of the license before resuming the practice of veterinary medicine in the State.